lorenzo-rovigatti/comp_bio_notes/proteins.md

 Molecules or chemical groups capable of participating in hydrogen bonds are called *polar*.
 ```

 Notable examples in this context are mainly those in which there are $O$ and $N$ atoms involved: $O-H :: O$, $N-H :: N$, $O-H :: N$, *etc.*, where $::$ is shorthand for a hydrogen bond.
 In all these cases, the atom covalently bound to the hydrogen (or sometimes the whole group) is called the *donor*, while the other one (or the molecule it is part of) is the *acceptor*.
-As a rule of thumb, the number of HBs can an electronegative atom can accept is equal to its number of lone pairs[^lone_pairs], which is one for nitrogen and two for oxygen.
+As a rule of thumb, the number of HBs that an electronegative atom can accept is equal to its number of lone pairs[^lone_pairs], which is one for nitrogen and two for oxygen.

 We now look at the geometry of a hydrogen bond.
 In a HB, the distance between the acceptor and the hydrogen atom varies slightly depending on the specific molecules and environmental conditions, but typically ranges from $1.8$ to $2.2\, \angstrom$.
 As a result, the distance between the acceptor and the atom covalently bonded to the hydrogen is close to $r_{\rm min}$, the optimal van der Waals distance for interactions involving $O$ and/or $N$.
 A fundamental property of hydrogen bonds is that, unlike in van der Waals interactions, are highly directional interactions: their strength depends on the relative orientations of the chemical groups involved.
 Specifically, the optimal hydrogen bond occurs when the donor atom, hydrogen atom, and acceptor atom are aligned linearly, with an angle close to 180$^\circ$.
 Deviation from this linear alignment results in weaker hydrogen bonds, or even bond breakage if it exceeds $\approx 20-30^\circ$.